What's New

 "Standards for Confining Farm Animals."

-This initiative measureis intended to reduce animal cruelty and improve food
+This initiative measure was intended to reduce animal cruelty and improve food

 safety.

-The Peace and Freedom Party urges you to vote YES on 2.
+The Peace and Freedom Party urged you to vote YES on 2.

 - Proposition 3 (see